🔧 vast_id Configuration

 ✅ Each

-results in a file under/etc/cron.d/
+cron_nameresults in a file under/etc/cron.d/.

 Validations Enforced